Bilal-pasha/Media-Project/src/layouts/MDX/MediaTraining/ForLeaders.md

             </li>
             <li>
-              How to speak with clarity and purpose while paying attention to annunciation and cadence — on-camera or off
+              How to speak with clarity and purpose while paying attention to annunciation and cadence-on-camera or off
             </li>
             <li>Most effective ways to master a news conference</li>
             <li>